beebooplena/Project-2/README.md

 * I used icons from fontawesome.
 ### Media

-* I took the pictures of rock, paper and scissors and used the pictures in the game.
+* I took the pictures of rock, paper and scissors and used the pictures in the game, and I am the owner of these photos.